 Even traveling to PCB during mid-spring, the beaches weren’t crowded, probably because I was staying all the way at the eastern end of PCB toward St. Andrews, a little bit outside of the fray.
 And need I remind you there’s 27 miles of beachfront property?!
 It was a perfect 75 degrees every day we were there with very little humidity.
 Spring is absolutely my favorite time to visit the Panhandle for these balmy days and temperate nights with a bit of a nip in the air.

 That night, I met up with my crew at my favorite local spot for dinner: Craft Bar.
 Craft Bar has upward of 30 craft brews available in flights or full pints, and I never miss an opportunity to taste my way through some of Florida’s best beers.
 In typical fashion, Jade ordered a bunch of different plates—from hot chicken to fried green tomatoes—for all of us to snack on.
 Then, we hit the hay hard to rest up for a long weekend ahead in the sun.

 Note: PCB has both Lyft and Uber service, so you can leave your car at your rental and have fun out with your friends.

 I love to hit the big hotspots on weekdays when crowds are slimmer, and there’s no more iconic spot than Shell Island, a 700-acre barrier island less than 30 minutes by boat from PCB.
-On this particular trip, our group chartered a boat with Lagoon Pontoons for a half-day, so we grabbed breakfast to go; packed coolers full of drinks, snacks and lunch; and set off for a morning on Shell Island’s white-sand beach.
+On this particular trip, our group chartered a boat to Shell Island for a half-day, so we grabbed breakfast to go; packed coolers full of drinks, snacks and lunch; and set off for a morning on Shell Island’s white-sand beach.